FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

  **Findings:**
  It was a bit of a search to figure out the correct property syntax for the EIC attributes and IAM policy.
  For advice and quick search i use Amazone Q, e.g. i didn't know which endpoint to use for connecting with EC2 without a public IP.

+ Added a RemovalPolicy.Destroy in case of a stack update so i don't need to manually delete the EIC Endpoint.

     EIC_Endpoint benefits:
         - No need for bastion hosts